2020 RNC Committed To Using More Black Business Vendors

 Annual political party conventions can be a lucrative venture, earning local municipalities upwards of $100 million for a single event.
 With the 2020 Republican National Convention scheduled to take place in Charlotte, North Carolina, local leaders are seeking to share that economic impact with minority populations, according to Black Enterprise.

-Corine Mack, President of the Charlotte NAACP, is working to ensure that black businesses– particularly those owned by black women– have an opportunity to profit from the convention.
+Corine Mack, President of the Charlotte NAACP, is working to ensure that black businesses — particularly those owned by black women — have an opportunity to profit from the convention.
 Mack is targeting 50% of the total vendors to be operated by people of color, with 30% of the total being black business owners.
 Mack is also seeking for the RNC to fund implicit bias and cultural proficiency training leading up to and during the convention, to help white people recognize their own biases.

 “In making a decision to do better and be better,” she said, “it allows us to build a bridge of understanding and inclusion.”

 Charlotte’s political leaders have openly stated that minorities, women, and other diversity groups should be well-represented among convention vendors.
 City Councilman James Mitchell has proposed that the RNC aim to give 30% of the vendor contracts to minorities and women.
 RNC officials have been unable to substantiate that target, citing that it is still very early in the process, but have claimed to be committed to making sure that black businesses are hired as vendors.